New strong lensing modelling of SDSS J2222+2745 enhanced with VLT/MUSE spectroscopy: Introduction

-SDSS J2222+2745 (SDSS 2222, hereafter), at a redshift of $z=0.489$, was discovered within the Sloan Giant Arcs Survey \citep{Hennawi2008, Bayliss2011, Sharon2020} from the Sloan Digital Sky Survey Data Release 8 \citep{Aihara2011}.
-Subsequent photometric and spectroscopic follow-up, with the MOsaic CAmera (MOSCA) and the Andalusia Faint Object Spectrograph and Camera (ALFOSC) at the Nordic Optical Telescope (NOT), revealed that SDSS 2222 is a lens cluster producing six multiple images of a background quasar \citep[QSO; ][]{Dahle2013}.
-These observations provided a spectroscopic confirmation of the six images of the QSO (labelled as A, B, C, D, E, and F) and of the southern arc, that were used to build a first strong lensing model of the galaxy cluster.
+SDSS J2222+2745 (SDSS 2222, hereafter), at a redshift of $z=0.489$, was discovered within the Sloan Giant Arcs Survey \citep{Hennawi2008, Bayliss2011, Sharon2020} from the Sloan Digital Sky Survey (SDSS) Data Release 8 \citep[DR8;][]{Aihara2011}.
+Subsequent photometric and spectroscopic follow-up, with the MOsaic CAmera (MOSCA) and the Andalusia Faint Object Spectrograph and Camera (ALFOSC) at the Nordic Optical Telescope (NOT), revealed that SDSS 2222 is a lens cluster that produces six multiple images of a background quasi-stellar object \citep[quasar or QSO;][]{Dahle2013}.
+These observations provided a spectroscopic confirmation of the six images of the QSO (labelled A, B, C, D, E, and F) and of the southern arc, which were used to build a first SL model of the galaxy cluster.
 Following its discovery, SDSS 2222 was photometrically monitored with the NOT to measure the time delays between the QSO multiple images.
-Observations taken between September 2012 and January 2019 yielded the time delay values of $\Delta t_{AB}=-42.44^{+1.44}_{-1.36}$ days and $\Delta t_{AC}=696.65^{+2.10}_{-2.00}$ days \citep{Dahle2015, Dyrland2019}.
-High-resolution imaging obtained with the HST, and spectroscopic follow-up data from the Gemini Multi-Object Spectrograph (GMOS) on the Gemini-North telescope were then used to create an updated strong lensing model in \citet[][hereafter \citetalias{Sharon2017}]{Sharon2017}.
-Additional multiple image candidates were identified in the HST images, while GMOS spectroscopy refined the redshift estimates for the six quasar images and the southern arc, and yielded new redshift measurements for one multiple image and 11 cluster galaxies.
+Observations taken between September 2012 and January 2019 yielded the time-delay values of $\Delta t_{AB}=-42.44^{+1.44}_{-1.36}$ days and $\Delta t_{AC}=696.65^{+2.10}_{-2.00}$ days \citep{Dahle2015, Dyrland2019}.
+High-resolution imaging obtained with the HST and spectroscopic follow-up data from the Gemini Multi-Object Spectrograph (GMOS) on the Gemini-North Telescope were then used to create an updated SL model in \citet[][hereafter \citetalias{Sharon2017}]{Sharon2017}.
+Additional multiple image candidates were identified in the HST images, while GMOS spectroscopy refined the redshift estimates for the six quasar images and the southern arc and yielded new redshift measurements for one multiple image and 11 cluster galaxies.